UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_01.md

 Notes:

-All the way back in Module 1, we learned how to import the `pandas` package for dataframe wrangling and `altair` to visualize our data with plots.
+All the way back in Module 1, we learned how to import the `pandas` library for dataframe wrangling and `altair` to visualize our data with plots.

-We imported these packages because basic Python does not have all the built-in tools that we need to accomplish what we what therefore, we import other tools into our environment.
+We imported these libraries because basic Python does not have all the built-in tools that we need to accomplish what we want therefore, we import other tools into our environment.

-To import a package we saw that can use the keyword `import` followed by the desired package name.
+To import a library we saw that can use the keyword `import` followed by the desired package name.

-In this case, we are importing `pandas`
+In this case, we are importing `pandas`.

-This now lets us use verbs that reside in the `pandas` package such as `read_csv()`.
+This now lets us use verbs that reside in the `pandas` library such as `read_csv()`.

-We need to specify the package name (`pandas`) and then the verb (`read_csv()`):
+We need to specify the library name -`pandas` and then the verb - `read_csv()`.

 ---